danieltomasz/danieltomasz.github.io/content/posts/using obsidian callouts with quarto.md

 >
 > Note content
 ```

+Edit on July 2023: Github also introduced callouts with the same syntax under name of [Alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts)

 **There is no easy way to have nice formatted callouts in qmd/md files in Obsidian before compiling them to pdf/html**